EBMUD takes steps to stem formation of disinfection byproducts, maintain high quality drinking water

-- Two common causes for a chlorinous, bleachy, chemical, or medicinal taste or odor in the water: the addition of chloramine to the water by EBMUD, and the interaction between chloramine and organic material in your plumbing system.
+- Chlorinous, bleachy, chemical, or medicinal tastes and smells can be caused by the addition of chloramine to the water by EBMUD, and by the interaction between chloramine and organic material in your plumbing system.

-- Two common causes of a sulfurous decayed, or sewage-like taste or odor in the water: bacteria growing in your drain or bacteria growing in your water heater.
+- Sulfurous, decayed, or sewage-like taste or smell can be a result of bacteria growing in your drain or bacteria growing in your water heater.

-- Is the taste or odor in the hot or cold water, or both?
+c.
+Is the taste or smell in the hot or cold water, or both?

-The answers to these questions will assist us in finding the cause of the taste or odor and will also suggest corrective steps to take.
+These answers will help us determine the cause of the taste or smell and will also suggest corrective steps to take.
 EBMUD Water System Inspectors respond to calls regarding taste and odor within one business day.

 Some possible causes of problems with water which appears dirty, has an unusual color, or sediment/particles include: